TIBCOSoftware/mashling-recipes/recipes/kubernetes/mashling-on-kubernetes/README.md

 ```

 ## Kubernetes
 Right, and now back to Kubernetes!
-To run the gateway on K8s you need to create a `deployment` and a `service` (the latter exposes the Mashling app to the outside world).
-You can use the accompanying `kube-deployment` and `kube-service` files, though make sure you change the variables for the Docker image and the URLs.
+To run the gateway on K8s you need to create a deployment and a service (the latter exposes the Mashling app to the outside world).
+You can build them yourself or you can use the accompanying kube-deployment and kube-service files.
+If you do use the provided files, please make sure to change the variables for the Docker image and the URLs in kube-deployment.
 After that, execute:
 ```
 ## Start minikube if you haven't done that yet, or skip this step if you're not using minikube
 minikube start